opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ## Get started

 The distributed tracing feature is experimental as of OpenSearch 2.10.
-To begin using the distributed tracing feature, you need to first enable it using `opensearch.experimental.feature.telemetry.enabled` feature flag, and subsequently activate the tracer, using the dynamic setting `telemetry.tracer.enabled`.
-It's important to exercise caution when enabling this feature, as it can consume system resources.
+To begin using the distributed tracing feature, you need to first enable it using the `opensearch.experimental.feature.telemetry.enabled` feature flag and subsequently activate the tracer, using the dynamic setting `telemetry.tracer.enabled`.
+It's important to exercise caution when enabling this feature because it can consume system resources.
 Detailed information on enabling and configuring distributed tracing, including on-demand troubleshooting and request sampling, is described in the following sections.

 ### Enable on a node using a tarball install